I have a degree in ancient history and a passion for reading, cooking, DIY projects, tea, science fiction, and a myriad of other subjects.

 Cyberpunk began in the United States in the 1980s with the works of authors like William Gibson, Bruce Sterling, Bruce Bethke, and Pat Cadigan.
 American films like Blade Runner, 12 Monkeys, Terminator, and The Matrix soon followed.
 The theme was picked up almost immediately by Japanese artists such as Katsuhiro Otomo (Akira, first published in 1982) and Masamune Shirow (Ghost in the Shell, first puclished 1989).
 Cyberpunk reached its peak in popularity in the 1990s and early 2000s, and gained a stronger worldwide following during that time.

 While most sci-fi fans are familiar with the major American cyberpunk films, the genre's foreign masterpieces are often overlooked.
 Here's a list of the top 5 foreign cyberpunk movies you ought to check out.

-NOTE: While there are a great many excellent foreign cyberpunk anime, I'm only going to address live action films in this Hub.
+NOTE: While there are a great many excellent foreign cyberpunk anime, I'm only going to address live-action films in this article.